daveweilert/dataloader/README.md

 		Node.js and NPM are required to install and execute this application
 </b>

 Download the source files and place in a directory.
-Change to the directory where the files were placed.
+Change to the install directory where the files were placed.
 Run the following NPM command to install the require Node modules:

 	npm install